Don't Read This Follow-up Post 'Unless' You ARE A Non-Ruby Developer

 I partially agree: if every language was bound by the principle of least surprise to never diverge from other languages, then what’s the point of having multiple languages?
 I firmly believe that every developer should go through an gestation period with a language before making judgements about its readability.

 On the other hand, when you need to switch back and forth between languages each day (e.g. jumping between a Ruby backend and Javascript frontend, as many do) small idiosyncracies in the language can be a pain.
-Of course, JS and Ruby have so many differences that you could argue that unless is the least of your problems, but I see unless as having sufficiently little value that removing it helps reduce that friction at a low cost.
-But this is my personal experience and if you find unless to be a great language feature, then the cost won’t seem as low to you.
+Of course, JS and Ruby have so many differences that you could argue that unless

-Perhaps more crucially, plenty of people are familiar with the language and still don’t like unless:
+Perhaps more crucially, plenty of people are familiar with the language and still don’t like unless

 Just to offer my own $0.02: I’ve been working with Ruby professionally for ~8 years, through being a Homebrew maintainer for ~12 years and programming professionally (not just using Ruby) for ~14 years and: I find all cases of unless … || or unless … && (including the above) hard to mentally parse and, particularly, to accurately and consistent reverse the logic (by turning it into an if). - github

-Weirdly, Ruby was one of the first languages I learned early in my career, and at the time I had no problem with unless.
-But after years of experience with other languages, I similarly feel that if statements now trigger the fast pattern matching circuits in my brain, while unless makes me do a double-take and basically translate it into if not - HN
+Weirdly, Ruby was one of the first languages I learned early in my career, and at the time I had no problem with

-As a ruby dev of 5+ years, I still have an easier time with if !ruby_dev.
-I have to translate unless to if ! every single time to grok something.
+every single time to grok something.
 Almost like an extra step in an algebraic expression being simplified. - HN

 ‘I’ve written ruby everyday for the past 5 years.
 I still cannot read an unless statement and understand it first time.
-Most of the time i’m translating it to if ! anyway’ - HN
+Most of the time i’m translating it to

-I’ve been doing Rails for 10+ years and unless x absolutely breaks my mind.
-I have to internally convert it to if !x and evaluate it in my head 90% of the time - HN
+and evaluate it in my head 90% of the time - HN

 So familiarity is not crux of the issue.